superpig/react-firebase/README.md

-build a todo application with react and firebase
+build a todo application with react, webpack, es6 and firebase